LearnOnDemandSystems/docs/lod/life-cycle-actions.md

 - **JavaScript (AWS Only)**: uses node.js 14
     - **AWS**: AWS SDK for JS 3

->[!knowledge] If a Life Cycle Action script encounters an error, and that error is not caught, Lab on Demand will attempt to execute the script from the beginning up to three times.
+>[!knowledge] If a Life Cycle Action script encounters an error, and that error is not caught, Skillable Studiowill attempt to execute the script from the beginning up to three times.
 If after three attempts the script still fails to execute, it will not be attempted again.
 The error thrown by the script will be logged and can be retrieved on the lab instance details page.
 For languages that support error handling, you may catch errors to give the user a different message.

 ## Execute Custom Script